Wesley Barrow

 Wesley "Big Train" Barrow (November 13, 1900 – December 24, 1965) was an American Negro league player and manager in the 1940s who was once regarded as "one of the best developers of Negro talent in the South."

 Early life and playing career

-Wesley Barrow, Jr. was born on November 13, 1900 in West Baton Rough Parish, Louisiana to sharecroppers Wesley, Sr. and Nancie.
-Finishing school at the 6th grade, Barrow plied his trade as a part time catcher as a young man on various semi-pro and barnstorming teams beginning in 1920.
-He married his wife Mary in 1924 and settled in New Orleans.
+Wesley Barrow, Jr. was born on November 13, 1900, in West Baton Rough Parish, Louisiana, to sharecroppers Wesley, Sr. and Nancie.
+After finishing school at the 6th grade, he began working as a part-time catcher on various semi-pro and barnstorming teams starting in 1920.
+He married his wife Mary, in 1924 and settled in New Orleans.

 Turning Professional

 In 1926, Barrow made his professional debut with the Chattanooga Black Lookouts of the Negro Southern League, where another rookie pitcher named Satchel Paige was among his teammates.
 He would team up with Paige again briefly on the legendary 1934 Pittsburgh Crawfords, appearing in relief against brothers Dizzy and Daffy Dean as part of their barnstorming tour.
 He moved back to New Orleans and later joined the New Orleans Black Pelicans in 1939.
 In 1943, he made his way to the Cleveland Buckeyes in 1943 as a coach and backup catcher.
 In 1945, he joined the Harlem Globetrotters, a barnstorming team.